ebidel/html5demos/html5-demos.appspot.com/static/webcomponents/scripts/md/slides.md

 id: feature-detect
-title: To view the demos in this presentation
+title: To view the demos in this presentation...

 1. Use Chrome Canary
 2. Enable yourself: